hoangduytran/blender-manual/manual/editors/asset_browser.rst

 Asset Details Region
 --------------------

-The Asset Details region on the right shows metadata of the active asset.
+The region on the right shows the metadata of the active asset.
+You can show/hide this region by pressing :kbd:`N` or clicking the gear icon in the header.

-**Only metadata of assets contained in the current blend-file can be edited**.
+*Only metadata of assets contained in the current blend-file can be edited*.

 Name
-   The asset data-block name.
-This name is unique for the asset data type within the same blend-file.
+   The asset's name.
+Unique for the asset data type within the same blend-file.

 .. _bpy.types.WindowManager.asset_path_dummy: